Part I, The Beginning*

 A savage, numbing chill through mountain fast,

-Unleashed as Mongol hordes, the polar force
+Unleashed as Mongol hordes, the icy force

 Descended without pity, taking life